Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-describe in detail, explain and provide examples of, the way in which different coastal processes can affect the coastal environment over a range of spatial and temporal scales: 3critically evaluate the links between form and process in the coastal environment over a range of temporal and spatial scales: 3engage with, present and analyse 'real world' sea-level data from the Permanent Service for Mean Sea Level: 1interpret, evaluate and present material in a clear, concise and professional way: 1,3make evidenced-informed judgement on the future management of a selected area of coastline around the world: 1summarise complex issues, make sound judgments and communicate conclusions clearly to an audience of peers, via an oral presentation: 2
+describe in detail, explain and provide examples of, the way in which different coastal processes can affect the coastal environment over a range of spatial and temporal scales: 1evaluate the links between form and process in the coastal environment over a range of spatial and temporal scales: 1make evidence-informed judgement on the future management of a selected area of coastline around the world based on an assessment of the available data and research at the forefront of the discipline: 2interpret and evaluate data, and present key findings in the form of a professional report: 2,32,3communicate complex scientific ideas to a variety of audiences:

 Description of Module Assessment